SPORTSMEDICINE101

 Knee Joint: Function & Anatomy - Cleveland Clinic

-The knee joint is the biggest joint in your body.
+Knee Joint The knee joint is the biggest joint in your body.
 It connects your thigh bone (femur) to your shin bone (tibia).
 It helps you stand, move and keep your balance.
+Your knees also contain cartilage, like your meniscus, and ligaments, including your LCL, MCL, ACL and PCL.

 Knee Joint Anatomy: Structure, Function & Injuries - Knee Pain Exp